 We collect information from almost everywhere; articles, Instagram stories, unboxing videos on YouTube, anything we can find.
 While the research is first and foremost used to inform new wallet designs, the value of the research performed in this step reaches far beyond the actual design of the product itself.
 It also helps informs how we plan our packaging, website and company identity!
 We find it really important to cultivate a coherent aesthetic and personality in everything we do so that any interaction with Ekster is streamlined, comfortable, stylish and friendly.

 - Design a new wallet

-When it comes down to physically designing our new wallet, we like to start with the oldest and most reliable way of brainstorming – bringing pen to paper.
+When it comes to physically designing our new wallet, we like to start with the oldest and most reliable way of brainstorming – bringing pen to paper.
 After some rounds of freehand sketching, we bring our modern wallet design to the computer where 2D digital rendering starts to illuminate how the product will really look.
-After many (and I many) phases of small changes we finally arrive at a stabilized 3D modeling phase, where, after some fine-tuning, the digital wallet prototype is almost production ready.
-We like to push this harmonious conversation between tradition and innovation that is embodied in our technologically advanced yet conventionally luxurious wallets by moving back and forth between working with digital models and physical ones, privileging neither but appreciating both.
+After many (and I mean many) phases of small changes we finally arrive at a stabilized 3D modeling phase, where, after some fine-tuning, the digital wallet prototype is almost production ready.
+We like to push this conversation between tradition and innovation that is embodied in our technologically advanced yet conventionally luxurious wallets by moving back and forth between working with digital models and physical ones, privileging neither but appreciating both.

 - In-house wallet prototyping

 We create in-house wallet samples at the office, using paper, leather, fabric, or plastic to make a life-sized prototype that allows us to check the feel and proportions of the product.
 We really cherish a decentralized company structure that allows us to gain insight from many different team members, even those with no expertise in design.
 We find that those who aren’t in direct participation with the design process have an invaluable insight to offer from an outside perspective that can be missed by the design team itself.